 Steel doors are a bit of a controversy.
-They aren't commonly used for residential buildings so most people wouldn't think to use one for their front door.
+They aren't commonly used for residential buildings, so most people wouldn't think to use one for their front door.
 Due to this, there are quite a few misconceptions that homeowners have.
 The truth is steel doors can be used for your home and they have some remarkable advantages.
 Learn the answers to many of the common questions people have before you nix the idea of even considering a steel door for your home.

-Where Would I Want to Install One?
+Where Would You Want to Install One?

 Steel doors are installed between interior and exterior areas.
 They are also typically installed between houses and garages.
 Rarely are they installed in interior-to-interior spaces unless there is a great need for security or fire-block in one of those areas.